When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 But this one’s really there for a kind of nostalgia factor that goes beyond the games alone.
 Again, Blaze deserves credit for doing right in licensing old titles; but it deserves more kudos for conceiving a complete package that understands what makes a certain type of retro gamer tick.

-What to look for when buying a retro handheld
+What to consider when buying a retro handheld games console

 Profile image of Craig Grannell Craig Grannell Contributor